pomyslowynick/inventory-system/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I will provide instructions to how run my application using InteliJ Ultimate edition, if I will have time I will provide instructions for other IDE's as well.
+I will provide instructions on how to run my application using InteliJ Ultimate edition, if I will have time I will provide instructions for other IDE's as well.

 ### Prerequisites